claire-middendorf/ERDC-2024/README.md

 base_flow = base flow of river; can be found using the USGS Baseflow Forecasts

-return_periods = desired return periods for Gumbel Method
+return_periods = desired return periods

 A hydrograph is a graph showing the rate of flow versus time.
 In this case, it represents the flow rate during a flooding event predicted by a flood frequency analysis.
 The hydrograph Python file can create a hydrograph if you already have the return periods and the peak stream flows.
 A sample input file for this script is in the required files folder. (sample_hydrograph_input.csv)